GropenD/MadMilkman.Docx/README.md

 You can download the library from [here](https://github.com/MarioZ/MadMilkman.Docx/raw/master/MadMilkman.Docx.zip) or from [NuGet](http://www.nuget.org/packages/MadMilkman.Docx).

 ## Limitations
 The _alternative format import part_ technique does not convert the imported content from an alternative format into a WordprocessingML format but rather relies on the consuming application to merge the documents.
 However by DOCX specification consuming application is free to ignore the imported external content.
-In other words some Word processing applications (like MS Word) are able to render the external content(s) while others (like Open Office Writer) will ignore them and render a blank document instead.
+In other words some DOCX processing applications (like Microsoft Word) are able to render the external content(s) while others (like OpenOffice Writer) will ignore them and render a blank document instead.